Ayon Stealth DAC and CD-T II Signature CD Transport

-After more than 5 years’ production time of the CD-T it was decided to rework it and equip it with some special features.
+After more than 5 years of producing the CD-T, it was decided to rework it and equip it with some special features.
 Like the original, the CD-T Mk II only plays Redbook CD’s but according to the maker it is designed to play these with new levels of resolution, dynamics, and musical naturalness.
-Ayon has kept the legendary Philips CD-Pro 2 drive, the dual digital tube buffer with 6H14 and the chassis.
-Special attention was paid to the new clocking system, the modified power supply and the new dual ground system.
+Ayon has kept the legendary Philips CD-Pro 2 drive, the dual digital tube buffer with 6H14, and the chassis.
+Special attention was paid to the new clocking system, the modified power supply, and the new dual ground system.

 With the Signature version, there is now also the possibility to upsample CD’s to DSD 128 by means of the optionally available DSD-converter module, which is included in this review sample.
 The CD-clamp-system has changed from being attached to the lid to being a separate clamp that is put on manually, separate from the top lid.

 I asked Gerhard why they decided to change this and he explained: